mgtrrz/echome/README.md

 This is a work-in-progress and not fully installable yet from this repo.
 Currently, the installation steps only support Ubuntu 18.04.

+Changes will be continuously pushed to **Master** until I feel that we've reached a point with features where we can put in a version number.
+However, if there's any objection to that, please let me know.

+If there's any issues, bugs, or features you'd like to see, please use the Issues tab above.

 ## Requirements

 ### Application requirements